-In addition to classroom periods, the students will be trained in professionally equipped audio and video studios leading to proficiency with consoles, analog and digital recording/playback decks, video camera operations and other production equipment.
-Students will also work in computer labs to learn online media training including web design, Content Management Systems and linked journalism.
+In addition to classroom periods, the students will be trained in professionally equipped audio and video studios leading to proficiency with consoles and digital recording/playback decks, video camera operations and other production equipment.
+Students are also receive online media training including web design, content management systems and linked journalism.
 Studio lab work, both live and recorded, is also critiqued by professional broadcast announcers and producers.